 The reasons someone would start exploring co-housing vary widely.
 Usually there is an initial attraction to the idea of living in community with other people, while not actually sharing the same housing unit.

 Often there are altruistic beliefs or shared faith behind the development.
-Frequently these are environmental sustainability ideals, in which concepts such as avoiding duplication of housing materials and appliances becomes very appealing.
+Frequently these are ideals about sustainable development practices, in which concepts such as avoiding duplication of housing materials and appliances becomes very appealing.

 This type of development may be termed an ecovillage, and it may go way beyond sustainable building materials to include gardening, farming, major composting, or living off the land.